ricokahler/flair/README.md

 ### Install

 ```
-npm i --save react-style-system
+npm i --save flair
 ```

 ### Create your theme

-`react-style-system`'s theming works by providing an object to all your components.
+`flair`'s theming works by providing an object to all your components.
 This theme object should contain values to keep your app's styles consistent.

 [See theming usage for more info](#theming-usage)